Hausdorff measure bounds for nodal sets of Steklov eigenfunctions: Proof of Theorem

 \begin{remark} If one could improve the result of Theorem \ref{density} by showing that every ball of radius $C/\ld$ centered at any point in a corona of fixed (independent of $\ld$) size around the boundary contains a zero of $u_{\ld}$, the optimal lower bound $\mathcal{H}^{d-1}(\{u_{\ld}=0\})\gtrsim \ld$ would follow immediately by the preceding argument (actually more easily, since one could directly apply Logunov's result without the need to go through Theorem \ref{nadirashvili}). \end{remark}

-\section{Proof of Theorem 4}
+\section{Proof of Theorem \ref{nadirashvili}}

 This entire long section is dedicated to the proof of Theorem \ref{nadirashvili}.
-We follow essentially the arguments of \cite{L}, which carry through in this setting with few changes; the difference is that we have to use more general elliptic estimates, such as a weaker form of maximum principle, and a frequency function that takes into account the lower order terms in the equation.\\
+We follow essentially the arguments of \cite{L}, which carry through in this setting with few changes; the difference is that we have to use more general elliptic estimates, such as a weaker form of maximum principle, and a frequency function that takes into account the lower order terms in the equation.
+In \ref{subsec:ellest} and \ref{subsec:freq} we introduce the main tools we need in the proof, namely classical elliptic estimates and the monotonicity of the frequency function.
+Subsection \ref{subsec:outline} will serve as a break from technicalities: here we try to convey an idea of the scheme of the proof to the reader.
+Subsections \ref{subsec:asymmetry} to \ref{subsec:finalproof} contain the actual body of the proof with full details.\\

 Throughout the section we consider the operator $L$ defined by \eqref{ell} satisfying conditions \textit{(i)-(iv)}.
 It will be convenient to denote by $L_1=L-cI$ the operator without the zeroth order term.